deepaksinha82/SHFSF-Earthquake-Severity/README.md

 pip install pandas numpy scikit-learn matplotlib seaborn jupyter

 # Data Availability
-The original multi-source raw seismic data utilized in this study can be accessed via the public repositories listed in the manuscript (e.g., USGS, NCS).
+The harmonized and pre-processed dataset required to execute the machine learning models (My dataset with class and without missing values.csv) is included directly in the root directory of this repository for immediate reproducibility.
-To execute notebooks 02 through 07, ensure the harmonized and preprocessed dataset CSV (generated in step 01) is placed in the root directory.
-(Note: If you are a reviewer requesting the exact pre-compiled D4 CSV, please refer to the Data Availability Statement in the manuscript for access instructions).
+The original, un-harmonized raw seismic dataset prior to the preprocessing (original_dataset.csv) is included directly in the root directory of this repository for immediate reproducibility.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
-This permissive license allows for the reproduction, modification, and academic integration of this code, provided proper citation is given to the original authors.
+This repository and its contents are currently provided exclusively for academic peer-review purposes associated with the submission to KSII Transactions on Internet and Information Systems.
+All rights are reserved by the authors.
+No license is granted for commercial use, external distribution, or the creation of derivative works without explicit written permission from the authors.